johnae/spook/README.md

 ## Spook

 Spook started out as a light weight replacement for [guard](https://github.com/guard/guard) but has become more than that over time.
 It is mostly written in [MoonScript](https://github.com/leafo/moonscript), a language that compiles to [Lua](http://www.lua.org) - with a sprinkle of C. It's built as a single binary.
 The ridiculously fast [LuaJIT VM](http://luajit.org/) is embedded and compiled with Lua 5.2 compatibility.
-Extensions are easily written in [MoonScript](https://github.com/leafo/moonscript), which is also part of the binary.
+Extensions are easily written in [MoonScript](https://github.com/leafo/moonscript), which is also part of the compiled binary.

 While spook may seem to be geared towards running tests in a feedback loop, there are many other potential uses.
-For some inspiration, check out my i3bar implementation [moonbar](https://github.com/johnae/moonbar) for the [i3 window manager](https://i3wm.org/) which is also using a Spookfile but in most other ways is doing something very different.
-Otherwise the Spookfile in this repo and the examples in the readme should point you in the right direction if you're just looking for a lightweight test runner.
+For some inspiration, check out my i3bar implementation [moonbar](https://github.com/johnae/moonbar) for the [i3 window manager](https://i3wm.org/) which is also using a Spookfile but is doing something very different.
+Otherwise the Spookfile in this repo and the examples in the readme should point you in the right direction if you're just looking for a lightweight test feedback loop runner.

-Spook was also somewhat inspired by the [entrproject](http://entrproject.org/) and it's simplicity (eg. the lightweight "feel" of entr).
-However the goal of spook was always broader and more general.
-Still, entr is a very nice tool which is why spook has (since version 0.8.1) gained the basic functionality entr provides - namely: read a list of files on stdin and run a command when any of them changes.
-It's a bonus feature for one off tasks more than anything else.
-See far down for some examples.
+Spook was also inspired by the [entrproject](http://entrproject.org/) and it's simplicity (eg. the lightweight "feel" of entr).
+The goal of spook was always broader and more general.
+Still, entr is a very nice tool which is why spook has (since version 0.8.1) gained some of the functionality entr provides.
+More specifically it can read a list of files on stdin and run a command when any of them changes or even be part of a longer unix pipeline.
+See further down for some examples of this.

 Building spook requires the usual tools (eg. make and gcc/clang), so you may need to install some things before building it.
 Otherwise it should be as straightforward as: